michalwarsaw/Notes/README.md

 # Notes Application
 This is a simple prototype notes application based on pure JavaScript ES6.
-You can dynamic add a new note without reloading the whole page, also you can create notes in the MARKDOWN format and using the preview button, see how it looks converted to the HTML looks.
+You can dynamic add a new note without reloading the whole page, also you can create notes in the MARKDOWN format and using the preview button to see how it looks converted to the HTML looks.
 Project is based on a local api for database using.

 ## Applicationa based on: